 Slow Safe Shoulders are appropriate on streets with traffic speeds at 20 mph or lower and vehicle volume of 3,000 ADT or less.
 The minimum walkway width should be 6 feet of clear space, with narrower spaces only to be used on a case-by-case basis.
-The shoulder should be separated from the travel lane by striping and diagonal hatching, if the buffer width supports it.
+The shoulder should be delineated with diagonal hatching, if the buffer width supports it.
 Buffers narrower than 2.5 feet can be delineated with a broken lane line with 3 feet line segments and 6 feet gaps, plus an additional solid white line for clearer separation.
 However, the roadway should not be marked.
 No street parking is allowed.
 Tactile warning surface indicators should indicate crossing areas and side street crossings should be marked.